 Strategic Recommendation Justification Action Timescales Responsibilities SP1.
-Develop the new Queens Park Sports Centre as an 8-lane 25m pool and 16.5 x 7m learner pool with movable floor.
-The new Queens Park development is fully supported and the level of provision proposed will address the issues of quantity, particularly following the closure of Brookfield and will raise the quality of the swimming offer in Chesterfield significantly.
+Develop the Queens Park Sports Centre as an 8-lane 25m pool and 16.5 × 7m learner pool with movable floor.
+The new Queens Park Sports Centre development is fully supported and the level of provision proposed will address the issues of quantity, particularly following the closure of Brookfield School pool and will raise the quality of the swimming offer in Chesterfield significantly.
 Continue to drive forward the build programme.
-Ongoing CBC It is clear the existing Queens Park centre has reached the end of its useful life.
-In terms of accessibility the Queens Park site is well located and accessible to serve resident needs.
-Local surveys undertaken as part of the Queens Park development and consultation with clubs and the ASA support this view.
+Ongoing CBC It is clear the existing Queen's Park Sports centre has reached the end of its useful life.
+In terms of accessibility the new Queen's Park Sports Centre site is well located and accessible to serve resident needs.
+Local surveys undertaken as part of the new Queen's Park Sports Centre development and consultation with local clubs and the ASA support this view.
 SP2.
 Adopt a co-ordinated approach to programming to ensure the pool stock is available to meet the needs of all swimming disciplines.
-Capacity will still be tight, particularly and the will be a need to adopt a co-ordinated approach to programming to ensure the pool stock is available to meet the needs of all swimming disciplines.
-Swimming participation is growing and is the most popular sport in Chesterfield.
+Capacity requires monitoring, there will be a need to adopt a co-ordinated approach to programming to ensure the pool stock is available to meet the needs of identified swimming requirements.
+Swimming participation is increasing and is the most popular sport in Chesterfield.
 Through Swim Chesterfield seek to ensure a co-ordinated approach to programming, which meets the needs of all swimming disciplines across the borough.
-The Council are committed to this and the work is ongoing.
-Short Term Chesterfield SP3.
-Protect all remaining swimming pool provision up to 2028 There will still be future pool deficit but not sufficient to warrant new pool provision however any future closures will impact on this.
-Swimming participation is growing and is the most popular sport in Chesterfield.
-Monitor and seek to resist any pool closure proposals as this will place significant pressure on the pool stock.
-Ongoing CBC and providers
+The Council are committed to this and the work is on-going.
+Short Term CBC with Swim Chesterfield SP3.
+Protect all remaining swimming pool provision up to 2028.
+There be a limited future pool deficit but not sufficient to warrant new pool provision.
+However any future closures will impact on this.
+Swimming participation is growing and is the most Monitor and seek to resist any pool closure proposals as this will place significant pressure on the pool stock.
+Ongoing CBC and providers naa1